hiddentao/gulp-server-livereload/README.md

 ```

 If you run `gulp webserver` your browser should automatically open up to `http://localhost:8000` and show a directory listing of the `app` folder.

+**Note:** In order for the livereload browser-side code to be injected properly
+your HTML must have a closing `</body> tag.

 ### Command-line